Newport Beach Film Festival: Lifetime Achievement Award

-Recipients include Robert Wise, Eugene Levy, Forest Whitaker and Harvey Keitel.
+Recipients include Robert Wise, Eugene Levy, Forest Whitaker Harvey Keitel, and Mark Hamill.

 Icon Award

 Recipients include Maryann Brandon, Mary Jo Markey, Robert Forster and Rosanna Arquette (2020).

 Artist of Distinction

 Recipients include Colman Domingo, Topher Grace, Mary Elizabeth Winstead, Gavin Hood, Patton Oswalt, Aubrey Plaza, Jonathan Majors and Keke Palmer.

 Other awards

 NBFF has distributed honors with many names over the years, some of these awards include the Breakout Performance (Jenny Slate, Thomasin McKenzie, Moe Dunford, Aimee Carerro), Maverick Award (Cooper Raiff), Rising Star and Spotlight (Simon Rex, Colson Baker, Anna Diop).
 The Chuck Jones Center for Creativity has presented an award to student animators at the festival for a time.
+In 2025, the Legend & Groundbreaker Award went to Scarlet Johansson.

 UK Honours

-Beginning in 2014, NBFF began honoring "British Talent" with a award ceremony held just before the BAFTA award ceremonies.
+Beginning in 2014, NBFF began honoring "British Talent" with an award ceremony held just before the BAFTA award ceremonies.

-Types of Films
+Program

 The Newport Beach Film Festival is divided into eight competitive sections, in which filmmakers can submit their pieces to.
 The film categories that are shown in this festival include: